 The Young Authors’ Book Project

 Every spring, we collaborate with a different high school to produce our biggest publishing project of the year: the Young Authors’ Book Project.
 This ten-week project pairs students one-on-one with a consistent tutor throughout the writing process, and a student editorial board edits the book.
-Check out the gorgeous books in this series!

 Various school sites

 We have limited capacity to support schools outside our Writers’ Rooms with special projects.
 Our services support under-resourced students in SFUSD, and all of our services are completely free.
-If you think your school or classroom might be a fit and you have a writing project in mind, reach out to Programs Manager Ryan Young at email@example.com to learn more.
+If you think your school or classroom might be a fit and you have a writing project in mind, reach out to Programs Director Ryan Young at email@example.com to learn more.